kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_weather.md

-Weather is one of the most important factors to consider when planning an outdoor adventure.
-This chapter will help you understand how to prepare for different types of weather and how to forecast it.
+This chapter covers how to prepare for different types of weather and how to forecast it.

 ## Be prepared